-- 19. Practice Note 21 sets out the Exchange's expectations of the due diligence that sponsors will typically perform. - 20.
-Paragraph 15 of Practice Note 21 states: "Typical due diligence enquiries in relation to the new applicant's accounting and management systems .....include a) assessing the new applicant's accounting and management systems that are relevant ...... to the directors' ability to make a proper assessment of the financial position and prospects of the new applicant and its subsidiaries, both before and after listing.
-Such assessment should cover ..... any letters given by the reporting accountants to the new applicant that comment on the new applicant's accounting and management systems or other internal controls...". - 21.
-The focus of the guidance contained in this Technical Bulletin is on how reporting accountants can provide assistance to new applicants and sponsors in connection with internal controls over financial reporting.
+- 17. Practice Note 21 sets out the Exchange's expectations of the due diligence that sponsors will typically perform. - 18.
+Paragraph 15 of Practice Note 21 states: "Typical due diligence enquiries in relation to the new applicant's accounting and management systemsinclude a) assessing the new applicant's accounting and management systems that are relevant to the directors' ability to make a proper assessment of the financial position and prospects of the new applicant and its subsidiaries, both before and after listing.
+Such assessment should cover any letters given by the reporting accountants to the new applicant that comment on the new applicant's accounting and management systems or other internal controls...". - 19.
+The focus of the guidance contained in this discussion paper is on how reporting accountants can provide assistance to new applicants and sponsors in connection with internal controls over financial reporting.
 In the context of Listing Rule 3A.15 and Practice Note 21, this means that the focus is on the sufficiency of the new applicant's accounting and management systems for the purposes of enabling the directors to make a proper assessment of the financial position and prospects of the new applicant.
 Such assistance typically takes the form of either a long form report or agreed-upon procedures engagement as described in sections I and J respectively.
 Another form of assistance could be an engagement to express assurance on internal controls over financial reporting.
 It is not currently a common market practice in Hong Kong for reporting accountants to undertake separate assurance engagements in respect of new applicants' internal controls over financial reporting in view of the relative immaturity of many new applicants' systems of internal controls over financial reporting for reasons described in paragraph 6.
 As a result, in many cases, it may not be possible for reporting accountants to give an unqualified opinion.
-It is also noted that assurance in respect of a new applicant's internal controls over financial reporting is not typically required or sought by sponsors (or equivalent) and new applicants in other jurisdictions prior to listing.
-Engagements to express assurance on internal controls over financial reporting are discussed in Appendix 2.
+It is also noted that assurance in respect of new applicant's internal controls over financial reporting is not typically required or sought in other jurisdictions prior to listing.
+Engagements to express assurance on internal controls over financial reporting, are discussed in Appendix 2. - 20.
+Practice Note 21 makes clear that sponsors are required to take responsibility for: - (a) making their own due diligence enquiries;

-&lt;sup>4 The same requirement for GEM issuers is set out in the GEM Listing Rule 6A.15(5).
-It should be noted that the full scope of Listing Rule 3A.15(5) and GEM Listing Rules 6A.15(5) is wider than internal controls over financial reporting, extending to compliance with the Exchange Listing Rules generally.
+4 The same requirement for GEM issuers is set out in the GEM Listing Rule 6A.15(5).
+It should be noted that the full scope of Listing Rule 3A.
+15(5) and GEM Listing Rules 6A.
+15(5) is wider than internal controls over financial reporting, extending to compliance with the Exchange Listing Rules generally.

-- 22. Practice Note 21 makes it clear that sponsors are required to take responsibility for: - (a) making their own due diligence enquiries; - (b) making their own assessment; and - (c) reaching their own conclusion for the purposes of their declaration under Listing Rule 3A.15(5).
+- (b) making their own assessment; and - (c) reaching their own conclusion for the purposes of their declaration under Listing Rule 3A.15(5).